{{org_field_logo}}

 - The SSSC Codes of Practice (2024), which require care workers and employers to uphold service user rights, address complaints effectively, and promote safe, transparent services.

-- The Duty of Candour (Scotland) Regulations 2018, which require us to be open and honest when things go wrong.
+- The Duty of Candour Procedure (Scotland) Regulations 2018 (under the Health (Scotland) Act 2016), which require us to be open and honest when an unintended or unexpected incident results in specified harm, including an apology and appropriate follow-up actions.

 3. Definitions